kostr2010/calc-math/calc-math-6-sem/lab-9/README.md

 # DESCRIPTION

-how to build & run:

-`mkdir build && cd build && cmake .. && make -j`
-`./lab-9/main`
+`./lab-9/main-9`

 will create file `res.txt` containing grid of the solution for given differential equation in the working directory

-`res` folder of `lab-9` folder contains an example of the result of this lab
+`res` folder contains an example of the result of this lab

 # REQUIREMENTS